Are your spreadsheets still serving you well, or is it time to make the move into new technologies and the use of FM software?

 It really is the perennial problem.
 Assets widely distributed across your buildings, with so much that could and sometimes does go wrong.

-So, maybe there’s a bunch of spreadsheets that catalogue each building, an equipment list, compliance schedules and who is responsible for maintaining each asset.
+So, maybe there’s a bunch of spreadsheets you can consult that catalogue each building, an equipment list, compliance schedules and who is responsible for maintaining each asset.

 Over recent years, things have improved, but it still feels like many are working in the dark.